Skip to main content

 • Consolidate or remove redundant spans

-• Create net new instrumentation based on actual business logic
+• Create new instrumentation based on actual business logic

-• Audit and iterate: Pair with an agent on your actual data shape, and ask it to evaluate your overall instrumentation quality.
-Once the agent builds understanding, you can commit its artifacts, or share them with teammates or other agents as part of a continuous loop of instrumentation improvement.
+• Audit and iterate: Pair with an agent and ask it to evaluate your overall instrumentation quality against your actual data shape.
+Once the agent builds understanding, you can commit its artifacts or share them with teammates or other agents as part of a continuous instrumentation improvement loop.

 1. Paste the existing query into the prompt.